cycoslave/kali-nethunter-kernels/README.md

         note   :            # Any developer notes e.g. Nexmon support
     kernels:                # This section is used during building as its the metadata for any binary files placed in ./<android>/<kernel-id>
                                 #   This is used by kali-nethunter-installer's build.py & ./bin/generate-*kernels.py
-      - id     :            # Prefix is the same as <codename>, and if using a non-stock ROM, suffix will be ROM's abbreviation. e.g. angler-los
+      - id     :            # Prefix is the same as [codename], and if using a non-stock ROM, suffix will be ROM's abbreviation. e.g. angler-los
                             #   Note, <kernels>-<id> needs to match a <images>-<id>.
         description :       # "friendly" name of the kernel, using the format: <model> for <ROM full name> w/ anything extra. e.g. Nexus 6P for LineageOS and Pixel Experience
                             #   Note, this is only used in this YAML file
-        kernelstring:       # Name to call your kernel. e.g. NetHunter kernel for Nexus 6P devicenames :       # Which devices should this be installed on. e.g. angler arch        :       # Architecture of the device. e.g. arm64 flasher     :       # Software used to flash files to the device. e.g. anykernel ramdisk     :       # Set's ramdisk_compression method for flasher resolution  :       # Manually set the device screen resolution. e.g. 1080x2340
+        kernelstring:       # Name to call your kernel. e.g. NetHunter kernel for Nexus 6P devicenames :       # Which devices should this be installed on. e.g. angler arch        :       # Architecture of the device. e.g. arm64 ramdisk     :       # Set's ramdisk_compression method for flasher
+        resolution  :       # Manually set the device screen resolution. e.g. 1080x2340
         block       :       # Manually set the device boot partition. e.g. /dev/block/bootdevice/by-name/boot